VasuTammisetti/Object-detection-using-opencv-DNN-detection-module/README.md

 https://learnopencv.com/deep-learning-with-opencvs-dnn-module-a-definitive-guide/
 After training we can convert some specific networks into OPencv DNN compatable please follow the link to convert tensorflow model into Dnn readable .
 What is the need for convertion ?
 Usually tensorflow models require protobuf installation which is little bit complex framework and runs slowly on cpu where as with opencv Dnn module we can achive decent amount of
-FPS even with out GPU.
-https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API
+FPS even with out GPU(if it is SSD we achieve 22 fps and with YOLO V3 and V4 it should be around 7-9 fps). https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API